-Numerous arts and education organizations and other institutions who have, in one way or another, been influenced by Maxine Greene have become affiliates with The Maxine Greene Center, Inc.
+Numerous arts and education organizations and other institutions who have, in one way or another, been influenced by Maxine Greene have become affiliates with The Maxine Greene Institute, Inc.

-Affliates interact with the Center in various ways including offerring space for gatherings, performances and events, hosting events and/or collaborating on the development and presentation of workshops, conferences, seminars and the like.
+Affliates interact with the Institute in various ways including offerring space for gatherings, performances and events, hosting events and/or collaborating on the development and presentation of workshops, conferences, seminars and the like.

 We welcome new affiliations.
-Please consider how a link on your website to the Center can bring our expertise and resources to your community.
+Please consider how a link on your website to the Institute can bring our expertise and resources to your community.

 Teaching is our most important profession but teacher morale is falling.
 Our front-line educators are burdened by tests and isolated in their classrooms.
 They get discouraged.
 At times, they feel maligned.
 Fifty percent of new teachers leave the profession within five years, and the problem is worse in our most troubled schools.